zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 alias:new cdb &use=[github.com/zzamboni/elvish-modules/dir] dir:cdb
 ```

-`dir` also implements a narrow-based directory history chooser, which I bind to <kbd>Alt-i</kbd> (I have found I don't use this as much as I thought I would - the built-in location mode works nicely).
+`dir` also implements a custom directory history chooser, which I bind to <kbd>Alt-i</kbd> (I have found I don't use this as much as I thought I would - the built-in location mode works nicely).

 ```elvish
 edit:insert:binding[Alt-i] = $dir:history-chooser~